MileHacker Logo

 Travel Insurance Benefits

-• Medical EmergenciesCoverage for hospital stays, doctor visits.
+• Medical EmergenciesCoverage for time spent in a hospital, doctor visits.

 • Emergency EvacuationMedical evacuation back to your home country.